piri-p/piri-p.github.io/content/posts/leetcode-two-pointer.md

 Questions like [557.
 Reverse Words in a String III](https://leetcode.com/problems/reverse-words-in-a-string-iii) can be done using split.
 Pure pointer solution involves 2x set of pointers, one to check boundary (i-1 when i corresponds to space), another to flip internally.

+## Questions I made awkward implementation

+[977.
+Squares of a Sorted Array](https://leetcode.com/problems/squares-of-a-sorted-array/) - can start from head and tail with correct insert position in result.

 ## Already known tricks

 * fast vs. slow pointers (insert_idx incremented conditionally)